-Subject Area Content Critical Thinking Diversity (co-designation) experiences characterizing diversity as a dynamic concept related to race, gender identity, class, ethnicity, religion, age, sexual orientation, disability, and/or other human differences and Analyze and evaluate how social inequities are constructed and affect the opportunities and constraints of different groups in the United States.
-Analyze and reflect on the ways in which cultures and beliefs mediate understandings of an increasingly diverse U.S. society.
-International (co-designation) Identify, describe, and explain the historical, cultural, economic, political, and/or social experiences and processes that characterize the contemporary world.
-Analyze and reflect on the ways in which cultural, economic, political, and/or social systems and beliefs mediate understandings of an increasingly connected world.
+Subject Area Content Critical Thinking 1 Diversity (co-designation) historical processes and contemporary experiences characterizing diversity as a dynamic concept related to human differences and their intersections, such as (but not limited to) race, gender identity, class, ethnicity, religion, age Analyze and evaluate how social inequities are constructed and affect the opportunities and constraints of different groups in the United States.
+Analyze and reflect on the ways in which cultures and beliefs mediate understandings of an increasingly diverse U.S. society. - 1 - International (co-designation) Identify, describe, and explain the historical, cultural, economic, political, and/or social experiences and processes that characterize the contemporary world.
+Analyze and reflect on the ways in which cultural, economic, political, and/or social systems and beliefs mediate understandings of an increasingly connected contemporary world.